KL13NT/cppbasics/README.md

 # C++ Basics
 Learn to build a simple console RPG game while learning the basics of C++!
+> Provided to you by Nabil Tharwat.
+Valarium President and Creator.

 > This tutorial is built mainly for Valarium.
 I'm going to cover all the way to structs and maybe further if requested, tho no plans of extending are put yet.